jeroenvandisseldorp/ksml/docs/tutorials/intermediate/joins.md

 - **COMPLETE sessions**: When both login and logout events occur within the time window
 - **LOGIN_ONLY sessions**: Users who logged in but no logout was captured (active sessions)
 - **LOGOUT_ONLY sessions**: Logout events without corresponding login (users already logged in)

+## Table-Table Inner Join

+Table-to-table joins combine reference data from two changelog topics, creating a materialized view that updates whenever either source table changes.

+### Use Case: Customer Profile and Preference Integration

+Combine customer profile data with preference settings to create a complete customer view for personalization engines.

+??? info "Producer: Customer Profiles and Preferences (click to expand)"

+    ```yaml
+    {%
+      include "../../definitions/intermediate-tutorial/joins/producer-customer-profile-preferences.yaml"
+    %}
+    ```

+??? info "Processor: Table-Table Inner Join (click to expand)"

+    ```yaml
+    {%
+      include "../../definitions/intermediate-tutorial/joins/processor-table-table-join.yaml"
+    %}
+    ```

+This example demonstrates:

+- **Inner join semantics**: Only customers with both profile and preference data appear in output
+- **Changelog combination**: Updates to either table trigger recalculation of the joined result
+- **Reference data joining**: Ideal for creating materialized views from multiple reference datasets
+- **Stream conversion**: Uses `toStream` to enable stream operations like `peek` on table results

+**Expected Behavior:**

+- Only customers present in **both** tables appear in the enriched output
+- Updates to customer profiles or preferences automatically update the joined result
+- Missing data in either table excludes that customer from the output (inner join semantics)
+- The joined data provides a complete customer view combining identity and preference information

 ## Join Type Variants